l7mp/stunner/README.md

 integrating it into the [cloud-native ecosystem](https://landscape.cncf.io).
 STUNner exposes a standards-compliant STUN/TURN gateway for clients to access your virtualized WebRTC infrastructure running in Kubernetes, maintaining full browser compatibility and requiring minimal or no modification to your existing WebRTC codebase.
+STUNner implements the standard [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io) so you can configure it in the familiar YAML-engineering style via Kubernetes manifests.

 ## Table of Contents
 1. [Description](#description)